Analysis

 - An LLM API key for the memory extraction step

-The version and install requirements above match Mem0's Python quickstart, and the supported vector stores are listed in its vector store overview, where Qdrant is the default.
+The version and install requirements above match Mem0's Python quickstart (opens in a new tab), and the supported vector stores are listed in its vector store overview (opens in a new tab), where Qdrant is the default.

 Step-by-Step Framework